• Skip to primary navigation

 pinterest image.

 This Halloween Bark is fun, easy to make, and doesn't require any decorating skills.
-With only 20 minutes of prep time, there is no baking, and it is a great Halloween treat for kids to make!
+With only 20 minutes of prep time, there is no baking, and it is a great Halloween treat for kids to make.
+Recipe includes step-by-step photos!

 If you’re looking for a last-minute Halloween recipe to bring to a party or for the little the trick or treaters knocking on the door, I’ve got you covered!